Basuw/Visit-manager/README.md

 docker-compose up -d
 ```

-3. Open a Web IDE and paste the following URL :
+3. Open a browser and paste the following URL :
 http://localhost:4200

 ## Tech